General Registration Policies

 Thesis Registration Process

-For more information on the thesis process, please see the Thesis Student Guide sheet attached to the Thesis Intent to Register Form.
+For more information on the thesis process, please see the Thesis Student Guide sheet attached on the SPS Forms page.

 Students are responsible for submitting a Thesis Registration Form along with the following: